Vyral/mike-wall-recruiting/_posts/2018-10-27-1-agent-in-san-diego-california-discusses-why-he-moved-to-exp--kyle-whissel.md

 I've made a commitment to myself that I'm never going to go to sleep and when my head hits the pillow if I know I left anything on the table that day I wouldn’t be able to sleep.
 Day in day out and give 100 percent on everything, it's become an obsession for me like that's all I know how to do like I struggle sometimes because you know I'll have agents on my team set these goals and then they don't even start on them like I'm going to knock hundred doors this week and then you check in and it’s zero.
 I can't even comprehend that my brain is not wired in that way.
 I don't even understand.
 If I said I'm going to knock on doors.
 I'm probably going to end up knocking 200.
 That's just all I know because I'm always going to go all out with every single thing that I do.

-**Mike:** Yeah that's awesome!&nbsp; You know the perspective you have on life is amazing because it's truly the fire that burns inside you that when you wake up every day you know you're on a mission.
+**Mike:** Yeah that's awesome!
+You know the perspective you have on life is amazing because it's truly the fire that burns inside you that when you wake up every day you know you're on a mission.

 It's like we start everyday unemployed and that's kind of the way I look at everything.
 And sometimes for my agents I want it worse than they do.
 It is very hard for me to comprehend that, so I certainly understand the particular mindset.
 I'm curious.